RO-29/minio-ratelimit/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
+5. Run local validation: `make validate-all`
-5. Submit a pull request
+6. Submit a pull request

+**CI/CD**: The project uses a consolidated GitHub Actions workflow (`.github/workflows/ci.yml`) that automatically runs linting, testing, integration tests, and version verification on all pull requests.

 For major changes, please open an issue first to discuss the proposed changes.